SylviaLe/MySocialProfile/README.md

 - Current bugs and potential fix
   + Quite confusing post display (don't know which is the oldest and newest, so the display and save can be quite messy)

+- Notes
+The posts are listed in an order such that the most recent post is on the right